Categories

 To close the gap between strategy and execution, HR leaders must move from reactive hiring to predictive talent mapping.
 By leveraging Strategic Workforce Planning tools, CHROs can audit current workforce capabilities against future business goals, ensuring the right talent is always in place to execute the company’s vision.

-Conduct a Human Capital Risk Assessment
+How to Conduct a Human Capital Risk Assessment: A 4-Step Framework

 Using human capital risk analytics and assessments to measure workforce vulnerabilities